bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcRepresentationResource/Entities/IfcWellKnownText/Documentation.md

-_IfcWellKnownText_ is a geometric representation item that is defined by a text string in _WellKnowText_ the format of which is specified in ISO 19162.
+_IfcWellKnownText_ is a geometric representation item that is defined by a text string in _WellKnowText_ the format of which is specified in  ISO/IEC 13249 or if describing a coordinate reference system ISO 19162.